top of page

 Modern bathroom with a freestanding tub, glass shower, and stone walls.
 Plants add greenery.
 Sunlit window creates a serene atmosphere.

-Source: Home Companian Mag
+Source: Home Companion Mag

 Framed shower doors, on the other hand, have visible metal around each panel.
 They're functional, budget-friendly, and come in many finishes, but they visually divide your space.
 In smaller bathrooms, that frame can make things feel tighter.